Wire Codes: Introduction

 \begin{corollary}[Optimal local subsystem codes in $D$ dimensions] Wire codes constructed from $[[n,\Theta(n),\Theta(n)]]$ good qLDPC codes~\cite{Panteleev2022} and the graph embeddings into $D$ dimensional Euclidean space from Ref.~\cite{thompson1977sorting} have code parameters $[[n^{D/(D-1)},\Theta(n),\Theta(n)]]$ which saturate the bounds from Ref.~\cite{bravyi2011subsystem} for all $D\geq 2$. \end{corollary} \begin{corollary}[Multiple blocks of optimal local subsystem codes in $D$ dimensions] $\Theta(N^{1-\alpha})$ blocks of size $\Theta(N^\alpha)$ containing optimal wire codes from Corollary~\ref{cor:SubsystemBPTSaturation} results in subsystem codes with parameters $[[\Theta(N),\Theta(N^{1-\alpha/D}),\Theta(N^{\alpha(D-1)/D)}]]$ saturating the bounds from Ref.~\cite{bravyi2011subsystem} for all $D\geq 2$ and $\alpha\in[0,1]$. \end{corollary}

 While the literature on local codes in Euclidean space abounds, there are relatively few works on codes with non-Euclidean locality.
 This has quickly become a topic of interest as recent hardware developments have raised the possibility of architectures with connectivity that is neither local Euclidean, nor all-to-all~\cite{Moses2023,Evered2023,Storz2023,Alexander2024}.
 In an effort to formulate a generalised notion of local connectivity, some works have made use of graph theoretic ideas~\cite{baspin2021connectivity, baspin2023improved, baspin2021quantifying, baspin2023combinatorial}.
 Among these results, the \emph{expansion} of a graph has emerged as a useful notion of abstract connectivity~\cite{baspin2023combinatorial}.
 A corollary of our work is that the more expanding an architecture is, the better the codes are that we can provably embed into it while preserving locality.
+Here, we rely on the notion of edge expansion specified in Definition~\ref{def:exp}.

 \begin{corollary}[Local subsystem codes on graphs with expansion] Wire codes constructed from $[[n,\Theta(n),\Theta(n)]]$ good qLDPC codes~\cite{Panteleev2022, leverrier2022quantum} and graph embeddings into an infinite family $\{G_n\}_n$ of $\alpha$-expander graphs, yields a family $\{\mathcal{C}_n\}_n$ of subsystem codes that are local on $G_n$ with parameters $[[n, \Omega\left({\alpha n}/{\text{polylog}(n)}\right), \Omega\left({\alpha n}/{\text{polylog}(n)}\right)]]$. \end{corollary}